If you are like many of my visitors here, you are quite intrigued by the Plain folk (that is, the Amish, Mennonite, Quakers, and others like them.)

 There are certainly single parents among Plain Mennonites.

-Divorce (but not remarriage) does happen, and of course death can leave both men and women as single parents.
+Divorce (but not remarriage) does happen, and of course death can leave both men and women as single parents (who usually, but not always, remarry).

 Even then, the community pitches in so that the children are cared for until the eldest child is old enough to take over.